ippontech/blog-usa/posts/go-cli-from-scratch.md

 }
 ```

-And we'll use the method `errAndExit()` to handle any errors and return a helpful error message.
+We will use the method `errAndExit()` to handle any errors and return a helpful error message.

 ```go
 // command.go